Ikergune/firos/README.md

 ## whitelist.json

-Everytime FIROS is launched or whenever it gets a notification about a new robot being connected, it looks the available _topics_ on the robot. this configuration file contains a list of allowed robots and topics to be connected to this particular instance of FIROS.
-It also defines whether the topic is a _publisher_, when FIROS transmits data to it, or a _subscriber_ in case FIROS should be listening to any incoming information on that topic.
-Names corresponding to both _robots_ and _topics_ can also be _regular expressions_ avoiding the '^' at the beginning and '\$' at the end.
+Everytime FIROS is launched or whenever it gets a notification about a new robot being connected, it looks the available `topics` on the robot. this configuration file contains a list of allowed robots and topics to be connected to this particular instance of FIROS.
+It also defines whether the topic is a `publisher`, when FIROS transmits data to it, or a `subscriber` in case FIROS should be listening to any incoming information on that topic.
+Names corresponding to both `robots` and `topics` can also be **regular expressions** avoiding the `^` at the beginning and `\$` at the end.
 Here is an example:

 ```json